techlib/celus/docs/user.rst

 .. image:: images/sushi_test_dialog_start.png
    :scale: 75%

-`Celus` will the try to download reports for all report types defined in the SUSHI credentials record.
+`CELUS` will the try to download reports for all report types defined in the SUSHI credentials record.
 It will provide the information about the progress of the test and at the end display the results.